Chilixxd/BadUSB/README.txt

 16. And now everything should work just fine.
 If you have any issues just try the steps again or go to the Python Discord Server.

-17. If you change the Python script you will need to do step 9, 10 and 11
+17. If you change the Python script you will need to do step 9, 10 and 11 again

 18. Hope you enjoy my script:)